jericdei/customer-api/README.md

 #### 4. Run the containers

-If you have `justfile` installed on your system, you can just run the following command on your terminal:
+If you have `just` installed on your system, you can just run the following command on your terminal:

 ```bash
 just start